-Merchandise and promotional materials
+Merchandise and promotional materials:

 Consider creating T-shirts, banners, pins and other signage to ensure that the event is recognisable and visible, and check what is allowed in the space chosen for your activity.
-Find the ENOUGH. logo and guidelines for us in the resources section of the enoughncds.com website.
+Find the Act on NCDs logo and guidelines in the resources section of the actonncds.org website.